tommasogiannoni/toyrobot/README.md

 <img src="https://github.com/tommasogiannoni/toy-robot-app/blob/master/src/assets/img/example-image.png"></h2>
 <br/>

-Small toy robot game where you can move a robot inside a 5x5 matrix with interactive feedback and an with arcade game graphics.
+Small toy robot game where you can move a robot inside a 5x5 matrix with interactive feedback and arcade-style graphics.
+The goal is to defeat as many aliens as you can.
+Each alien defeated scores 1 point.

 ## Prerequisites
 Version: [Angular CLI](https://github.com/angular/angular-cli) version 17.3.4.